AndreArtus/anko/doc/SQLITE.md

     get() = MyDatabaseOpenHelper.getInstance(getApplicationContext())
 ```

-So what's the sense?
+So what's the advantage?
 Instead of enclosing your code into `try` blocks, now you can just write this:

 ```kotlin
 database.use {